XYY-huijiwiki/data-collection-helper/README.md

 - [ ] type assertion is used at `src/components/getTaobaoItem.vue`, need to be removed.
 - [ ] type assertion is used at `src/components/getTianmaoItem.vue`, need to be removed.
 - [ ] update detection.
 - [x] Get book info from dangdang.
-Image download is not available yet.

 ## 测试